Non-existence of exceptional orbits under polar actions on Hilbert spaces: Introduction

 Note that if $V$ is finite dimensional, then the Fredholm condition is automatically satisfied and Theorem \ref{thm2} is the same as Theorem \ref{thmBCO}.
 Note also that if $\mathcal{L}$ is not connected, there exist counterexamples (Remarks \ref{rembco} and \ref{rem5}).
 We prove Theorem \ref{thm2} based on the theory of isoparametric PF submanifolds in Hilbert spaces investigated by Palais and Terng \cite{PT88, Ter89} and also by Heintze, Liu and Olmos \cite{HLO06}.
 The strategy of proof of Theorem \ref{thm2} is similar to that of Theorem \ref{thmBCO}.
 We make clear some inaccuracies in the original proof and give a complete proof in the case of Hilbert space (see Remarks \ref{rem8} and \ref{rembco2}).
 Our proof is valid also in the finite dimensional Euclidean case.

-As an application of Theorem \ref{thm2}, we give an alternative proof of some fact in the finite dimensional geometry.
-Terng \cite{Ter95} associated to each hyperpolar action of a compact Lie group $H$ on a compact symmetric space $G/K$, a polar PF action of an infinite dimensional Hilbert Lie group $P(G, H \times K)$ on the Hilbert space $V_\mathfrak{g} = L^2([0,1], \mathfrak{g})$ consisting of all $L^2$-paths with values in the Lie algebra $\mathfrak{g}$ of $G$ (see also \cite{PT88, Ter89, PiTh90}).
+As an application of Theorem \ref{thm2}, we give a simple geometric proof of the fact that hyperpolar actions on simply connected compact Riemannian symmetric spaces by connected Lie groups does not have exceptional orbits.
+Recall that Terng \cite{Ter95} associated to each hyperpolar action of a compact Lie group $H$ on a compact symmetric space $G/K$, a polar PF action of an infinite dimensional Hilbert Lie group $P(G, H \times K)$ on the Hilbert space $V_\mathfrak{g} = L^2([0,1], \mathfrak{g})$ consisting of all $L^2$-paths with values in the Lie algebra $\mathfrak{g}$ of $G$ (see also \cite{PT88, Ter89, PiTh90}).
 It follows that an $H$-orbit is exceptional if and only if the corresponding $P(G, H \times K)$-orbit is exceptional.
 We prove that $P(G, H \times K)$ is connected if $G$ is simply connected and if $K$ and $H$ are connected (Lemma \ref{lemconnected}).
-Thus, by applying Theorem \ref{thm2} to the $P(G, H \times K)$-action, we obtain: \begin{cor} Let $G$ be a simply connected compact Lie group and $K$ a connected symmetric subgroup of $G$ with involution $\theta$.
+Thus, by applying Theorem \ref{thm2} to the $P(G, H \times K)$-action, we obtain:

+\begin{corollary} Let $G$ be a simply connected compact Lie group and $K$ a connected symmetric subgroup of $G$ with involution $\theta$.
 Assume that $G$ is equipped with a bi-invariant Riemannian metric induced from an inner product of $\mathfrak{g}$ invariant by $\operatorname{Ad}(G)$ and $\theta$ (and thus $G/K$ becomes a simply connected compact Riemannian symmetric space).
 Let $H$ be a closed connected subgroup of $G$.
-If the action of $H$ on $G/K$ is hyperpolar, then it has no exceptional orbits. \end{cor}
+If the action of $H$ on $G/K$ is hyperpolar, then it has no exceptional orbits. \end{corollary}